 Oh, the tragedy of it!
 And, if Euell Gibbons couldn’t find wild asparagus for decades, how was I to do it?
 Of course what I didn’t realize was how ubiquitous wild asparagus truly is—as long as you’re looking for it in the right place, that is.

 Wild asparagus does not generally grow deep in a virgin forest, along a creek running through said forest, or high up in the mountains.
-It is a lover of fields and agricultural places, fence posts and hedgerows, neighbor to the selfsame Asparagus ancestors once tended by human hand—after all, wild asparagus, Gibbons says, “is exactly the same species as the cultivated varieties.”
+It is a lover of fields and agricultural places, fence posts and hedgerows, neighbor to the selfsame Asparagus ancestors once tended by human hand—after all, wild asparagus, Gibbons says for the U.S., “is exactly the same species as the cultivated varieties.”

 I saw some once, a few years ago, when a friend pointed out the car window towards the tall, fern-like foliage of over-mature asparagus spears growing on a field-adjacent roadside in Ithaca, New York—but then, zoom!
 It was gone.

 And then, about a month ago, Butterpoweredbike marched me bushwhacking and limping through an overgrown field down by a pond to the place where the wild asparagus grows.
 There weren’t any spears up at the time, but seeing the plants was an epiphany—a perspective shifter of such magnitude as to transform fiction into reality.

 Then she made wild asparagus the honorary ingredient of the May Recipe Share on her Hunger and Thirst blog.
 “Ok, kids.
 Feeling inspired?
 Get out there and stalk the wild asparagus. …You may submit either new or archived posts, but your recipe must include foraged asparagus.”
 So now I had to find my own wild asparagus before a month’s time was up, and then cook something great with it to boot.